Shadowcaster77/starter-hugo-academic/content/home/proService.md

 ---
 # An instance of the Experience widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: experience
+widget: pro_experience

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 50
+weight: 60

-title: Professional Experience
+title: Professional Service
 subtitle:

 # Date format for experience